MrPeanutButterz/Bitburner/README.md

 These script are installed on the servers with ram.

 `metaSploit.js`
+**args optional**

 MetaSploit runs the stockmarket by buying stock with a forcast over 70% en selling below 50%.
 All stocks owned are pumped by runnig grow scripts on home server to get the most money out of the stocks.
+If the script is run with a sell argument, all stocks will be sold.

+1. if you want to sell all stocks add sell when running script

+**Example:** run metaSploit.js sell

 `buyHacknet.js`
 **args optional**